 Retentive: (adj.) able to remember a lot of information.

-- She has a very retentive memory.
+- Example: She has a very retentive memory.

 Saga: (n) Any of the stories written from the 12th to the 14th century about the Vikings of Norway and Iceland